thanethomson/conference-mgmt/README.md

 well as the time from the last afternoon session talk until the networking event).

+The code organises talks into a morning session (between 09h00 and 12h00), a lunch break (always 12h00 to 13h00), an afternoon session (from 13h00 to anywhere between 16h00 and 17h00), as well as a networking event.
+The networking event, logically, should start at the same time from the perspective of all tracks, and should start at the end of the talk that ends the latest across all tracks.

 ## Requirements
 Only [Python 3](https://www.python.org/downloads/) is required to run this code.